The Weeknd: 2016–2019: Starboy and My Dear Melancholy,

-2018–2020: My Dear Melancholy, and After Hours

 On February 2, 2018, Tesfaye contributed to the soundtrack for Black Panther on the song "Pray for Me" with Kendrick Lamar.
 The track served as the third single from the soundtrack, and peaked at number seven on the Billboard Hot 100.

 On March 30, 2018, Tesfaye released his debut extended play My Dear Melancholy, after news of the project were teased and leaked.
 The EP debuted at number one on the Billboard 200 with 169,000 units, making it Tesfaye's third consecutive number-one album and the shortest album, by track count, to top the chart in eight years.
 On April 6, Tesfaye released the EP's lead single "Call Out My Name", which peaked at number four on the Billboard Hot 100.
 On April 13, he headlined the Coachella Valley Music and Arts Festival for the first time.
+He appeared in multiple festivals throughout 2018 to support the EP, most notably the Mawazine Festival in Morocco, Lollapalooza in both Chicago and Berlin, and a post-race concert at the Abu Dhabi Grand Prix.

 On June 6, 2018, Tesfaye announced his new Apple Music 1 radio show Memento Mori.
 The first episode was released two days later.
+He would later feature on two tracks from Travis Scott's third studio album, Astroworld, which were "Skeletons" and "Wake Up" on August 3, 2018.
 On November 21, he released his first greatest hits album The Weeknd in Japan.
-In support of the album and his EP My Dear Melancholy, he began his sixth concert tour, the Weeknd Asia Tour.
-The tour began on November 30, 2018, and concluded on December 18, 2018.
-Tesfaye did six shows in Asia.
+In support of the album and his EP My Dear Melancholy, he began his sixth concert tour, the Weeknd Asia Tour, a six-show tour of Asia during November and December.
 On January 11, 2019, Tesfaye was featured on Gesaffelstein's song "Lost in the Fire", the second single from his second studio album Hyperion.
 On April 18, he released "Power Is Power" with SZA and Travis Scott, the lead single from the Game of Thrones-inspired soundtrack.